RainbowMiner/RainbowMiner/README.md

   - set `"EnableNanominerDual": "1",` in pools.config.txt
   - done.
 Now Nanominer will switch to Ezil.me just in time to catch the next ZIL mining rounds and switch back, afterwards.
   - it will use the dummy ETH address 0xffffffffffffffffffffffffffffffffffffffff to auth on Ezil.me

+### How can I dual/triple mine ZIL with Bzminer?

+- first of all, get a ZIL wallet address.
+- set your wallet address(es) in pools.config.txt section "Flexpool"
+- set `"EnableBzminerDual": "1",` in pools.config.txt section "Flexpool"
+- add "Flexpool" to the "PoolName" list in config.txt
+- Done!
+Bzminer will now switch to ZIL mining every 1,5h for a short period of time.

 ### How does the profit switcher work and how can I change it's behavior?